John-R-Wallace-NOAA/TMB_on_Windows_Subsystem_for_Linux/README.md

      # (If you also use Docker, you may have exit out of Docker before working with the folder.)
      https://www.hanselman.com/blog/easily-move-wsl-distributions-between-windows-10-machines-with-import-and-export

-     # WSL can also be opened by using Windows' search feature, typing  < wsl > and click on 'Run as Administrator'.
+     # WSL can also be opened by using the Windows' search feature: type < wsl > and click on 'Run as Administrator'.
      # (There will be a different default color scheme.)

-     # Make yourself root to do the following installs (the '$' prompt will change to '#', type < exit > to close)
+     # Make yourself root to do the following installs using the password set above (the '$' prompt will change to '#', type < exit > to close)
      # (Mnemonic: 'The pound is stronger than the dollar.')
      sudo su

      # First do an update
      apt-get update

-     #Install 'curl' (The '-y' option auto answers 'Yes' to prompts to continue.)
+     # Install 'curl' (The handy '-y' option auto answers 'Yes' to prompts to continue or stop.)
      apt-get -y install curl
      apt-get -y install libcurl4-openssl-dev

-     #Install libssl-dev for the R package 'httr'
+     # Install libssl-dev for the R package 'httr'
      apt-get -y install libssl-dev

      # Install gdb following: https://stackoverflow.com/questions/10255082/installing-r-from-cran-ubuntu-repository-no-public-key-error